JanssensJordy/SecurityGroup4/README.md

 # Rurdy Client

-This is the source code of the SPA, used in the assignment web application security of group 4.
+This is the source code of the SPA and API, used in the assignment web application security of group 4.

+The API has been build in ASP.NET and the SPA is constructed with Vue.js

 ## Project setup